juhakivekas/explision/README.md

-If you are running the program to make printable pieces make sure to edit the configuration file to match your material measurements and the kerf of your cut.
+If you are running the program to make printable pieces make sure to edit the configuration file to match your material measurements and the kerf of Your cut.
 The default settings are for 4mm MDF.

 Running the code is as simple as this:

 	./explision yourmodel.ply

-Unfortunately the file parser is very picky about the format of the model files it is given.
+Unfortunately the file parser is very picky about the format of the model Files it is given.
 The program takes input files in the PLY (stanford polygon file format) and outputs SVG drawings.

 For preprocessing the models MeshLab has been used.
 It's an opensource program for processing 3D models and data.
-The refetence format used in development is the ply files that meshlab exports when using the default settings and unchecking the "Binary encoding" box.
+The reference format used in development is the ply files that meshlab exports when using the default settings and unchecking the "Binary encoding" box.
 MeshLab should be able to open pretty much anything, so it can be used to convert files.